 PMD, a Disease that Attacks the Young

 Pelizaeus-Merzbacher disease is a rare genetic condition that primarily affects boys involves the nervous system, specifically the brain and spinal cord.
 Symptoms include jerky eye movements associated with abnormal head movements.
 Over time symptoms can worsen leading to severe muscle weakness, cognitive dysfunction, and difficulty walking.
-Most people with severe cases of the disease die in childhood as it is known to decrease life-expectancy.
+Most people with severe cases of the disease die in childhood as it is known to decrease life expectancy.

 The mechanism of the disease results from errors in a gene called proteolipid protein 1 (PLP1).
 PLP1 is a primary component of myelin, which insulates nerve fibers to allow for the transmission of electrical signals to its intended target.
 A defective PLP1 gene produces toxic proteins that attack and kill myelin-producing cells.
 This prevents the myelin sheath from conducting its regular function resulting in severe neurological damage.
-There is no treatment option for PMD that reduces symptom severity or extend lifespan.
+There is no treatment option for PMD that reduces symptom severity or extends lifespan.
 For the past decade, Tesar and colleague have spent their time investigating and developing therapeutic options for myelin disorders.
 Tesar and his team have found success in the commercial development and application of myelin-regenerating drugs for multiple sclerosis.